TeamDevEx/java-devops-ivr/README.md

 ## 📌 Overview

 This is a **Java Spring Boot microservice** designed to simulate an IVR (Interactive Voice Response) system.
-It operates in a secure, non-exposed environment within a GKE Autopilot cluster.

 ---